gatecheckdev/gatecheck/README.md

 ## Types

-With dozens of popular security and software tools, Gate Check abstracts the terminology.
+With dozens of popular security and software tools, Gatecheck abstracts the terminology.

 ### Config

 The configuration file has the threshold for each artifact.
-The Gate Check config (```gatecheck.yaml``` by default) is a customizable collection of tool specific configuration files.
+The Gatecheck config (```gatecheck.yaml``` by default) is a customizable collection of tool specific configuration files.
 This file is where the thresholds are set.